 CARLAC is a non-governmental and non-partisan organization instituted to reinforce relations between the Arab World and Latin America and the Caribbean.
 The Declaration is took on the past Abu Dhabi Forum confirmed that the Council comprises some highly qualified leaders from both regions.

 It drives to manage, control and execute the modalities and structures needed to carry out the vision and the agenda expressed at the Forum.
-It seeks to enhance appropriate and much-required methods to delve into a broad range of discourse and communal collaboration on a broad array of matters of mutual issues, as well as trade and commerce, investment, social development, higher education, and cultural exchange.
+It seeks to enhance appropriate and much-required methods to delve into a broad range of discourse and mutual collaboration on a vast array of matters of joint issues, as well as trade and commerce, investment, social development, higher education, and cultural exchange.

 CARLAC held its inaugural meeting on the 21stand 22ndof February 2014 in the Dominican Republic.
 Almost all founding members of the Council attended the meeting, and CARLAC was honored to welcome his Excellency Dr. AbdullahGhobash, Minister of State of the United Arab Emirates, representing HE Sheikh Nahyan ben Mubarak Al Nahyan as the keynote speaker.
 Among the most important decisions taken was an agreement by the Council to establish two Centers for CARLAC, which will be the institutional mechanism for operationalizing and realizing the Council’s vision and agenda.
 The Council agreed that one of the Centers should be based in the Dominican Republic, and the other in Morocco.